About Finnish Online Bank Identification (TUPAS)

 TUPAS requires each bank to implement its own test-service.
 However, not all banks have done this.
 The table here shows information about the test users of the banks with available test-services.

-Signicat receives the secret parameters for each Tupas Bank from the Customer, and creates a configuration in the production environment for the Customer.
+Signicat creates the configuration in the production environment for the Customer.

 The Customer integrates with the TUPAS configuration in Signicat’s production environment, and performs the acceptance test.
 The test must cover each of the Tupas banks.
 This test must be performed with real Tupas users.